 The working environment can also play a role in motivating staff to change the way in which they work, thereby supporting an organisation’s wider goals.

-Peldon Rose have highlighted four essential features for a smart working office:
+Peldon Rose has highlighted four essential features for a smart working office:

 - Multipurpose workspaces